-At the reporting date, the group assesses whether objective evidence exists that a financial asset or group of financial assets is impaired.
+At the reporting date the group assesses whether objective evidence exists that a financial asset or group of financial assets is impaired.

-Trade receivables: An allowance for impairment loss is made against accounts that in the judgement of management may be impaired.
+Trade receivables: An allowance for impairment loss is made against accounts that in the estimation of management may be impaired.
 The impairment is assessed monthly, with a detailed formal review of balances and security being conducted at the reporting date.
-Determining the recoverability of an account involves estimates and judgement as to the likely financial condition of the customer and their ability to make payment.
-Refer to note 17 for further detail.
+Determining the recoverability of an account involves estimation as to the likely financial condition of the customer and their ability to make payment.
+Refer to note 16 for further detail.